 Controversy

-It also noted that the TRC paid $15.6 million (2 billion rupees) into CEIEC’s account in Exim Bank in October 2012, the same amount which Sirisena claims to have been “misappropriated” by ALIT.
-As a result of these statements by the former president, China was not pleased and there was a political mistrust between the two countries.
-Meanwhile, Sri Lankan Ambassador to China Dr Karunasena Kodituwakku was forced to do some damage control as the President’s unverified claims threatened to hurt Sri Lanka’s strong relations with China.
+It also noted that the TRC paid $15.6 million (2 billion rupees) into CEIEC’s account in Exim Bank in October 2012, the same amount that Sirisena claims to have been “misappropriated” by ALIT.
+These statements by the former President did not go well with China, resulting in political mistrust between the two countries.
+Meanwhile, during this period, the then Sri Lankan Ambassador to China Dr Karunasena Kodituwakku did some damage control.
+Why?
+Because Sirisena’s unverified claims threatened to hurt Sri Lanka’s strong relations with China.